Myth or not: If you remove facial hair, it will come back twice-fold and tougher?

 Technically no. Our pore size is genetically determined.
 They can enlarge if filled with extra oil or sebum.
 They can appear smaller if the excess sebum and oil is removed.
 That being said, when we flush because of heat our pores seem enlarged because they are somewhat stretched open from extra edema or fluid in our facial skin.
 This can give our pores a stretched out appearance similar to the skin of an orange.
 Cold water can bring down the swelling in our skin and make our pores appear smaller again.

 The most important myth to debunk when it comes to skin of color is the myth that we do not get skin cancer.
 This is simply not true and is very concerning to me as a Dermatologist.
-The reality is that although it is true that the incidence may not be as high as amongst Caucasian skin, skin cancer still does occur and is on the rise.
+The reality is that although it is true that the incidence may not be as high as amongst lighter skin types, skin cancer still does occur and is on the rise.
 The most concerning aspect of this myth is that it is also true that people of color are often diagnosed later with a poorer prognosis because either the patient or their doctor is simply not thinking about skin cancer.
 We need to extend the same education of sun safe behaviors and the red flags when it comes to early skin cancer detection!